 1 – The 1994 Steroid Trial intercut with the day before the first WrestleMania

-If you don’t know, in 1993 Vince McMahon was accused of selling steroid to talent, and that he was encouraging to take them.
+If you don’t know, in 1993 Vince McMahon was accused of selling steroid to talent, and that he was encouraged to take them.
 This scandal became so big that he had to leave the company presidency to his wife Linda.
 The charges were made by the U.S. Attorney for the Eastern District of New York, so it was a federal accusation.

 This would eventually go to Trial, which eventually fell because the prosecution’s star witness Hulk Hogan would deny any of the accusation made to Vince, as well as many other wrestlers.
 There were also some mistakes made in managing the evidence apparently, and in the end everything fell off on the favorite Urologist of the superstars (he was the one to sell the drugs).
 However, in the trial Vince himself admitted to have taken steroid in the past, which were supplied by that same exact doctor.